-Here is a small sample of specific ideas that HR leaders can build into employee well-being programs:
+Here is a small sample of specific ideas that HR leaders can build into employee well-being programmes:

-- Develop personalized support tools to help employees navigate their healthcare options and the healthcare system.
+- Develop personalised support tools to help employees navigate their healthcare options and the healthcare system.

 - Subsidize healthy activities or offer financial wellness incentives, giving employees a choice of various wellness activities – such as “lose the COVID 15” or “10,000 steps per day.”